-With school back in session and the holidays on the horizon, the elephant in the room needs to be addressed: What happens if your child is exposed to someone with COVID-19?
+So that begs the question, with school back in session, packed sports stadiums and other events happening and the holidays looming, the elephant in the room needs to be addressed: What happens if your child is exposed to someone with COVID-19?

-While each state has its own procedures, there are general precautions that you can take to ensure that the spread is contained as much as possible.
+If your child is exposed at school, a day care or in a gathering that includes more than immediate family, there are a few general precautions that parents can take to ensure that the spread is contained as much as possible.

-Chandra-Puri believes that the Polymerase Chain Reaction test — or PCR test — is the best for anybody, including children, due to its accuracy.
+When it comes to testing, Dr. Anita Chandra-Puri, a pediatrician and spokesperson for the American Academy of Pediatrics, says she believes that the Polymerase Chain Reaction test — or PCR test — is the best test for anybody, including children, due to its accuracy.
 A PCR roughly translates to taking a trace amount of DNA and amplifying it so that the virus’s genetic material can be detected.
 The way this test is administered is with a mucus sample through the nose or throat.

 “No test is 100% accurate so you have to correlate the test result with the symptoms that the child has,” Chandra-Puri says.
 “But the PCR test is as good of a test as we have.
 The rapid antigen testing that’s out there is not very accurate and has a lot of false negatives which can be a problem.”